-Exploring the Artifacts #7: Slavko Vorkapich's Golden Lessons Part 3
+Exploring the Artefacts #7: Slavko Vorkapich's Golden Lessons Part 3

 Slavoljub "Slavko" Vorkapić (March 17, 1894 – October 20, 1976)

-(For a further introduction to Slavko Vorkapich please see: Exploring the Artifacts #1)
+(For a further introduction to Slavko Vorkapich please see: Exploring the Artefacts #1)

 I'd like to begin this third part of the series by showing a short film made by noted filmmaker Hilary Harris in 1967 entitled Nine Variations on a Dance Theme.
 Vorkapich highly praised this wordless film for its focus on the visual artistic capabilities unique to cinema, which here practically transport the viewer into a whole new dimension of time and space.
 Harris achieves this by utilising a steady but fluid camera, perfectly synchronised to the graceful choreography of his subject, and by increasing the sophisticated cuts of that photographed movement as the dancer continues her exercise.
 Note the stunning effect of the overlapping shot, an editing technique under-utilised by filmmakers in the past and present.